silvandiepen/code-styleguide/styling.md

     padding-top: 1rem;
 }
 ```

-### **More about BEM and why to use it**

-BEM's structured approach to naming classes minimizes specificity conflicts, encourages reusability, and makes it easier to maintain large codebases.
+[BEM](/#bem)'s structured approach to naming classes minimizes specificity conflicts, encourages reusability, and makes it easier to maintain large codebases.
 It is especially beneficial in projects with multiple developers or when working on complex UIs.

 ## **Custom Properties > Sass Variables**